 The following morning we woke up at dawn, as the plan was to board the first morning bus to the entrance gate of the park.
 This was a good call not just because it allowed us to use the daylight to the max, but also because we avoided big crowds that clog the area later through the day.
 Now; the park.
 It is a massive granite ridge breaking through the wavy landscape.

 To get up there, you can either hike, take one of three cable-cars, or pay some locals to carry you on a special chair on their shoulders (no kidding).
 We went with the first option.
-It is a good way to see a good sized portion of the park step by step, and save some cash as a bonus.
+It is an excellent way to see a substantial portion of the park step by step and save some cash as a bonus.
 The path was in good shape and full of interesting compositions to look at.

-And it is not that the load would be some piece of cake to carry.
+And it is not that the load would be some piece of cake to take.
 For instance, we passed a few of them who carried drinking water - they had three 12-packs of .5 litre bottles on each side of the stick - that is 36kg /80lb without the packaging.
 I struggled to imagine how this system works.
 Is truly beneficial for the business-owners up there to pay these guys (there is around 250 of them) instead to let the cable car running a few minutes longer every day to re-stock?
 If so, what is the wage for such a job, and so on.